lg198/psvd-netbooks/README.md

 Inside the `pvsd-netbooks` directory, run `./download_image.sh`.
 It might take a while.

-When that is finished, run `sudo ./preseed.sh`.
+Run `sudo ./preseed.sh`.
 It will generate a lot of output.

-When that is finished, run `sudo dd if=debian_patched.iso of=/dev/sd?`, where the `?` creates the USB "name" you found above.
+Run `sudo dd if=debian_patched.iso of=/dev/sd?`, where the `?` creates the USB "name" you found above.
 Chances are, its not `/dev/sda`.
 In fact, DO NOT use that.
 If you do, you'll overwrite your computer's hard drive!

+If all goes well, you should have a bootable USB drive!